-Elon Musk Wants Trump's Help On Car Trade With China
+Trump Just Read Elon Musk’s Tweets About Trade With China On Live TV

-As President Trump's planned tariffs threaten to start a trade war, Elon Musk is asking the president to help him out on car trade rules with China.
+As President Trump's planned tariffs threaten to start a trade war, Elon Musk is asking the president to help him out on car trade rules with China — and Trump has made it clear he is listening.

+At a press conference where the president signed new aluminum and steel tariffs on Thursday, he read aloud tweets sent by Tesla CEO Musk earlier in the day about unequal import duties on cars in China and the US.

+"I saw a tweet just came in from Elon Musk, who's using our wonderful space facilities and did a great job three weeks ago," says the president, who then goes on to read Musk's tweets in full.

+"We send our car over there, pay 25%.
+They send their car over here, 2.5%.
+That's from Elon, but everybody knows it," the president said, referring to the Tesla CEO's tweets.

+Trump commented, "It's got to change.
+We're going to be doing a reciprocal tax program at some point, so that if China is going to charge us 25% or if India is gong to charge us 75%, and we charge them nothing, if they're at 50 or 75 or 25, we're going to be at those same numbers.
+It's reciprocal, called a mirror tax. … and we're going to be doing a lot of that."

-Trump tweeted about trade negotiations with China yesterday, and the Tesla CEO on Thursday responded by asking for "equal & fair rules for cars" between China and the US.
+Back on Wednesday, Trump had tweeted about trade negotiations with China.
+Musk responded Thursday morning by asking for "equal & fair rules for cars" between China and the US.

 "An American car going to China pays 25% import duty, but a Chinese car coming to the US only pays 2.5%, a tenfold difference," Musk tweeted.
 "Also, no US auto company is allowed to own even 50% of their own factory in China, but there are five 100% China-owned EV auto companies in the US."